Town Hall Station (CBD South)

 The Town Hall Station precinct will connect a vibrant network of local laneways, opening up new pedestrian routes and evenly distributing foot traffic around the new station.

-Existing laneways at Cocker Alley and Scott Alley will be revitalised and extended to provide a direct connection into the new station development and through to Flinders Street, and the iconic King Neptune sculpture by Charles Bush will be relocated from Port Phillip Arcade to Cocker Alley.
+Existing laneways at Cocker Alley and Scott Alley will be revitalised and extended to provide a direct connection into the new station development and through to Flinders Street, and the iconic King Neptune sculpture by Charles Bush will be preserved.

 Around the precinct, street improvements include wider pavements, more trees and increased seating.